View of Avalon Bay on Catalina Island

 El Galleon has a large selection of American food across from the waterfront.

 Tips: Restaurants don’t serve water for free, only the option to buy a bottle of water.
 But you can buy a gallon at nearby Vons grocery store and fill up your own bottle.
-Be aware that most restaurants and stores on the island only take cash!
+Be aware that many restaurants and stores on the island only take cash!

 How To Get To Catalina

 There are two ways to get onto Catalina Island from mainland California, either by ferry or a helicopter.
-The Catalina Island Ferry takes off from three ports all arriving at the same destination of Avalon Bay.

-The three ports are San Pedro, Long Beach, and Dana Point.
 Dana Point is the most convenient if coming from San Diego.
 Ferries run several times daily, so check the schedule before heading out.

 The second option is to take a helicopter ride to Catalina Island and it isn’t as expensive as you might think!
-For a quick 15-minute commute, you only have to dish out $135.
-Regardless of the mode of transportation, both options offer a relaxing trip with incredible views of the Pacific Ocean.

 If you are flying into California, the closest airports are John Wayne Aiport – Orange County (SNA), San Diego International Aiport (SAN), and Long Beach Aiport (LGB).